leesharma/physics-ai-reading-group/index.md

 ## Meeting Details

-This summer, we're (tentatively) meeting alternating Wednesdays, 3:15-4:15pm in IRB 4237.
+This summer, we're meeting alternating Wednesdays, 3:15-4:15pm in IRB 4237.
 You can subscribe to our schedule at [talks.cs.umd.edu](https://talks.cs.umd.edu/lists/33).

 ## Summer 2022 Schedule